Intellectual Property Rights

 • DEN 102, Composition II

-DAH —, History of Major (i.e. History of Advertising, Photography etc.) (catalog year, 2022 or later)
+• DAH —, History of Major or other designated art history requirement (e.g. History of Advertising, Photography etc.) [applies to students on the 2022 catalog year or later.]

 Restricted Course